SEGNO: Generalizing Equivariant Graph Neural Networks with Physical Inductive Biases: Experiments

-\paragraph{Results} Table~\ref{table:motion} reports the performance of PINGO and various compared models.
-It is evident that PINGO outperforms all baseline models by a significant margin across all scenarios.
-Notably, the improvements are more pronounced in long-term simulations, with PINGO achieving 18.619 $\times$ 10$^{-2}$ lower MSE than the runner-up model GMN.
-To gain further insights into the superior performance of PINGO, we illustrate the predicted motion of GMN and PINGO in Figure~\ref{fig:motion}.
-Interestingly, it can be observed that the predictions of GMN appear to lag behind the ground truths, while PINGO demonstrates a closer match.
-This discrepancy may be attributed to the lack of constraints imposed by modeling the rollout trajectories.
-We provide more visualizations in Appendix.
+\paragraph{Results} Table~\ref{table:motion} reports the performance of SEGNO and various compared models.
+We can observe that SEGNO outperforms all baseline models by a significant margin across all scenarios.
+Notably, the improvements are more pronounced in long-term simulations, with SEGNO achieving 18.619 $\times$ 10$^{-2}$ lower MSE than the runner-up model GMN.
+To gain further insights into the superior performance of SEGNO, we illustrate the predicted motion of GMN and SEGNO in Figure~\ref{fig:motion}.
+Interestingly, it can be observed that the predictions of GMN appear to lag behind the ground truths, while SEGNO demonstrates a closer match.
+This discrepancy may be attributed to the lack of constraints imposed by modeling latent trajectories.
+We provide more visualizations in Appendix~\ref{appendix:cmu}.